edgarfgp/devconflicts.com/content/posts/seeit-sayit-sortit.md

 - `Pats` is the wildcard pattern, in our case, it is `_`
 - `Const` is the string literal, in our case, it is `"Raise an issue on GitHub"`

-`SynPat` type we can see that the `SynPat` type includes our `LongIdent`.
+If we look at the compiler `SynPat` type we can see that the `SynPat` type includes our `LongIdent`.
 This means that we can use the `LongIdent` to get the `SynLongIdent` and then we can check if the `SynArgPats` contains a wildcard pattern.

 ```fsharp
 [<NoEquality; NoComparison; RequireQualifiedAccess>]